There are three main types of candles:

-The result: thousands of different types and shapes of candles to make.
-That's what makes candlemaking such a great hobbie and also what makes candles so attractive nowadays!
+The result: thousands of different styles and shapes of candles to be made.
+That is what makes candlemaking such a great hobbie and also what makes candles themselves so attractive!

 each of these materials coming with their own advantages and disadvantages.

-If molds are an essential element to the candlemaker, they're also, unfortunately, quite expensive to purchase, especially if you want to allow yourself a little variety.
+If molds are essential tools to the candlemaker, they are also, unfortunately, quite expensive to purchase, especially if you want to get yourself a range of different shapes and heights.

-However, with a little imagination and basic skills, you can find in your vicinity - primarily in the kitchen, the fridge and the garden - many items can be turned into candle molds, beit for one single or for multiple usages.
+However, with a little imagination and basic DIY skills, you can look around and find - primarily in the kitchen, the fridge and the garden - many items can be turned into candle molds, either for a single or for multiple uses.

 To get a few ideas, see the article titled homemade molds.

-When you're about to purchase a candle mold, always remember this: it's easy to make a 10 centimetre candle out of a 20 centimetre mold but it's impossible the other way around!
+When you're in the market for a candle mold, always remember this: it's easy to make a 4 inches candle in a 8 inches mold but it's impossible the other way around!

-Whenever possible, always buy the highest possible mold available in the shape or diameter you're looking for: the variety of candles you can pour in it is much wider.
+Whenever possible, always buy the tallest possible mold available in the shape or diameter you're looking for: the range of candles you can pour in it is much larger.